JonathanMEdwards/subtext10/doc/language.md

 # The Subtext Programming Language

 Subtext is searching for the missing link between spreadsheets and programming.
 It is an interactive medium for data processing by people who don’t want to learn how to program.
 For example, scientists who want to process data without becoming “data scientists”.
 Or people who want to build simple custom apps without learning to program.
 Spreadsheets primarily fill this role, but they have significant limitations.
 The goal of Subtext is to merge the power of programming with the simplicity of spreadsheets, without inheriting all the complexity of modern programming.
 That said, there is indeed a programming language at the foundation of Subtext.
-This article specifies that language through examples as a way to solicit feedback from other researchers.
+This document specifies that language through examples as a way to solicit feedback from other researchers.

 Subtext tries to be simple, transparent, and informal:
 1. Simple — easy to learn and easy to use.